Promoting Nancy’s photography and educating the public about nature, photography, and God

 The Inner Frame

-With 3/32” (2.5 mm) thick glass, two 1/16” mats, a 3/16” thick foam board, and a little freeboard for driving the points into the frame, I figured the depth of the rabbet in the frame needs to be over 1/2“, which meant that these boards weren’t going to cut it, so to speak.
+With 3/32” (2.5 mm) thick glass, two 1/16” mats, a 3/16” thick foam board, and a little freeboard for driving the points into the frame, I figured the depth of the rabbet in the frame needs to be over 1/2“.
+That meant that these boards weren’t going to cut it, so to speak.
 I decided I needed an inner frame to provide a box for the contents and support the pickets, which would be the outer frame.

 After being matted, the original print was 121/2” high by 143/8“, so those will be the inner dimensions of the inner frame (plus less than 3/16” along each side for expansion).
 Since I want at least a 3/16” lip (this would be the width of the rabbet on conventional moulding), the inside edges of the outer frame will have maximum lengths of 121/8” by 14″.
 See the note below if you want more of the details going into those dimensions for this example.